github-pengge/PyTorch-progressive_growing_of_gans/README.md

-# Face Aging with Progressive growing of GANs
+# Progressive growing of GANs
 PyTorch implementation of [Progressive Growing of GANs for Improved Quality, Stability, and Variation](http://arxiv.org/abs/1710.10196).

 ## How to create CelebA-HQ dataset